codeman911/speech_synth/train-higgs-audio/trainer/README_v2.md

 2. **Zero-Shot Capability**: Trained model will support zero-shot voice cloning as intended
 3. **Performance**: Efficient training with LoRA and mixed precision support
 4. **Compatibility**: Works with existing Higgs Audio model checkpoints and tokenizers

+## Enhanced Debugging for LoRA Adapter Saving

+To help debug issues with LoRA adapter saving, enhanced logging has been added to both training scripts:

+1. **Detailed logging during LoRA setup**: After applying LoRA configuration, the scripts now log detailed information about the model structure
+2. **Detailed logging during LoRA saving**: Before and during the saving process, the scripts log information about the model being saved and any errors that occur

+If you're experiencing issues with LoRA adapters not being saved, check the logs for:
+- "LoRA flag is set, attempting to save LoRA adapters..."
+- "Model to save type: ..."
+- Any error messages that might indicate why saving is failing

+These enhanced logs will help identify whether the issue is with:
+- The LoRA configuration not being applied correctly
+- The model not being properly converted to a LoRA model
+- Issues during the saving process

 ## LoRA Adapters and Model Merging